Infusionar azafrán para paella, la clave para potenciar su sabor

 1. Put a few strands of saffron in a small bowl.

-Use the right amount
+Use the correct amount

-saffron emulsion
+emulsion azafran

 Enjoy the unique flavor